 A shrimp farm in Indiana?
 Who would have "thunk" it?

 When we started we thought there were hundreds of these farms across the US, we did not know that we were the 3rd privately owned in the country.
 The two privately owned farms that preceeded us were started in Maryland (which has now moved to another state) and the other was also in Indiana!

-What made us so unique is that we used a RAS (Recirculating Aquaculture System) using a heterotrophic bacteria based water or ZEAH (Zero Exchange Aerobic Heterotrophic System) or bio flock.
+What make us so unique is that we used a RAS (Recirculating Aquaculture System) using a heterotrophic bacteria based water or ZEAH (Zero Exchange Aerobic Heterotrophic System) or bio flock.
 It basically means we reuse our water for over 10 years.
 We have built a bacteria system that maintains the water quality for the shrimp, by converting ammonia to nitrite and nitrite to nitrate.
 In essences we are duplicating the ocean to the best of our ability indoors.

-We are "Guardians of Water" and maintain the water in order to get the large survival rates for our shrimp.
+We are not shrimp farmers but "Guardians of Water" and maintain the water in order to get the large survival rates for our shrimp.
 We feel that if we take care of the water, the water will take care of the shrimp.
 Our water is actually as close to their true natural environment; the natural environment without the toxins and pollutants that are in the ocean at this time.
 In order to maintain these higher survival rates, we run 9 tests everyday on the shrimp and the water so they can be “happy shrimp” and grow for us!
 Our system is pretty basic, and it works!
 The hardest part is being patient and allowing that bacteria to grow to maintain the shirmp, but this is why we are diligent about testing!

 Using NO antibiotics or hormones are what we are most proud of.
-We are getting large survival rates and yet only let nature do her thing, we just try to maintain her.
-We do not work against her or change her.
+We are getting large survival rates and yet only let nature do her thing, we just try to maintain their enviorment.
+We do not work against the water .
 We have found that most shrimp have not read any of the shrimp books out there and they're do their own thing.